Softpanorama

 Database User ID The database user that owns the application database.
 The default is tec.

-Database Password The password for the database user (tec)
+Database Password The password for the database user (for example tec)

 Database Server ID The name of the Oracle listener service in the tnsnames.ora file.
 Equates to the value in the $TWO_TASK environment variable for a client or $ORACLE_SID on the database server or client.